Yankee's after a mixer for drink (6)

 (whisky is a kind of drink)

-'yankee's after a mixer' is the subsidiary indication.
+'yankee's after a mixer' is the wordplay.

 'yankee' becomes 'y' (phonetic alphabet: alpha, bravo, charlie etc.).